Skip to Content

 Cake ingredients in a bowls.

-Hello, bakers!
-Chances are, you’re probably here because you were planning to bake something that needs baking powder, but you don’t have any.
-Don't worry, though, there are several great substitutes that will allow you to bake to your heart’s content!
+Even if you've run out of baking powder, don't worry, there are several great substitutes that will allow you to bake to your heart’s content!

 Chances are, you’re probably here because you were planning to bake something that needs baking powder, but you don’t have any.
-Not to worry -- there are several great substitutes that will allow you to bake to your heart’s content!
+Not to worry, though, there are several great substitutes that will allow you to bake to your heart’s content!
 Whether you forgot to pick up baking powder for your recipe, or you thought you had some and came to the disappointing realization that you did not, we’ve got you covered.

 What is Baking Powder and How Does it Work?